 A copy constructor initializes an object from another object of the same type.
 (It makes a copy of the object.)
 The compiler generates a default copy constructor if you do not define any constructors.

-Trying to copy a class whose copy constructor is private.
-In most cases, a class with a private copy constructor should not be copied.
+The problem can occur when an attempt is made to copy a class whose copy constructor is private.
+In most cases, a class that has a private copy constructor should not be copied.
 A common programming technique declares a private copy constructor to prevent the direct use of a class.
-The class may be useless by itself or require another class in order to work properly.
+The class may be useless by itself or require another class in order to work correctly.

-If you determine that it is safe to use a class with a private copy constructor, derive a new class from the class with a private constructor and make a public or protected copy constructor available in the new class.
+If you determine that it is safe to use a class that has a private copy constructor, derive a new class from the class that has the private constructor and make a public or protected copy constructor available in the new class.
 Use the derived class in place of the original.